1207 Ostenia: Classification and orbit

 The S-type asteroid is a member of the Eos family, thought to have formed from a catastrophic collision of its parent body resulting in more than 4,000 known members of the family.
 It orbits the Sun at a distance of 2.8–3.3 AU once every 5 years and 3 months (1,920 days).
 Its orbit has an eccentricity of 0.09 and an inclination of 10° with respect to the ecliptic.
-Ostenias observation arc begins at Heidelberg with its official discovery observation.
+Ostenia's observation arc begins at Heidelberg with its official discovery observation.
 No precoveries were taken and no prior identifications were made.

 Diameter and albedo

 According to the surveys carried out by the Infrared Astronomical Satellite IRAS and NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Ostenia measures 21.925 and 22.93 kilometers in diameter, and its surface has an albedo of 0.176 and 0.1338, respectively.
 The Collaborative Asteroid Lightcurve Link derives an albedo of 0.1591 and a diameter of 23.05 kilometers with an absolute magnitude of 10.8.